Peter Henrici (mathematician): Moving to the USA

 In 1951 he moved to the United States and worked on a joint contract with American University and the National Bureau of Standards.
 Then, from 1956 to 1962, he taught at University of California, Los Angeles where he became a professor.
 In 1962 he returned to ETH Zürich as a professor, a position he kept for the rest of his life, though he also held a part-time appointment as William R. Kenan, Jr. Distinguished Professor of Mathematics at the University of North Carolina at Chapel Hill from 1985.

-Numerical Analyst
+Numerical analyst

-An internationally recognized numerical analyst, who published 11 books and more than 80 research papers, Henrici was also a gifted pianist and a highly regarded teacher.
+Henrici was an internationally recognized numerical analyst who published 11 books and more than 80 research papers within his field.
+Henrici was also a gifted pianist and a highly regarded teacher.
 He was an editor of a number of scientific journals, including Numerische Mathematik and Zeitschrift für Angewandte Mathematik und Physik.
 In 1962, he was a speaker at the International Congress of Mathematicians, and in 1978 he gave the SIAM John von Neumann Lecture.